stengergilles/my-pricer/README.md

 This project provides a framework for fetching financial market data, applying technical indicators, defining trading strategies, backtesting these strategies against historical data, and monitoring assets in real-time.

+## ImGui Hello World Application

+The repository also includes a cross-platform Dear ImGui hello world application that demonstrates how to create a simple GUI application that can be built for multiple platforms including Android, Linux, Windows, macOS, and WebAssembly.

 ## Features

 *   **Data Fetching:**